 We recommend that you design your applications to deal with situations when your instance is not accessible for short periods of time, such as during a maintenance shutdown.
 To test the behavior of your application during a maintenance shutdown, restart your instance.
 In general, we recommend that you use only short-lived connections and exponential back-off for retrying rejected connections.

-For more guidance see How should I manage connections?
+For more guidance see How do I manage connections?

 How do I get maintenance notifications?

 Notifications for maintenance are not sent out by default.
 If you want to receive maintenance notifications, you need to set the Cloud SQL Maintenance Window option in the Cloud Console Communications page, and select ON under Email.
 You can only receive notifications by email.
 You must also select a maintenance window before you can receive notifications.

 To receive maintenance notifications, see opting in to maintenance notifications.

 Where do I find details about upcoming maintenance?

 If you sign up for a maintenance notification by email, the notification is sent to your email one week before maintenance is scheduled.
 If you want to set an email filter for notifications, the email title is "Upcoming maintenance for your Cloud SQL instance instancename".